Tomtiko04/e-learning-dashboard/README.md

 ## Styling

-- Global styles defined in `App.vue`
+- Global styles defined in assest `main.css`
 - Using Vuetify components for consistent UI
 - Custom CSS for specific component styling
 - Responsive design implemented for mobile and tablet views